Korean, Edit

 Number of Wave Modes (number of modes)

-○ Based on Standing Waves in the present
+○ Based on Standing Waves in the string

-○ Relationship between Number of Modes (N*) and Frequency (ν)
+○ Relationship between the number of states (N*) and the frequency (ν)

-○ Conclusion : Given the volume V = L3, the number of modes per unit volume N = N* / V,
+○ Conclusion: For a spatial volume (V = L3), and the number of states per unit volume (N = N* / V),

 Rayleigh-Jeans Law